taxprofiler/taxpasta/docs/quick_reference/merge.md

 │                                                                  format.                   │
 │                                                                  [required]                │
 │    --output-format                     [TSV|CSV|ODS|XLSX|arrow|  The desired output        │
-│                                        BIOM]                     format.
-Depending on the  │ │                                                                  choice, additional        │
+│                                        parquet|BIOM]             format.
+Depending on the  │
+│                                                                  choice, additional        │
 │                                                                  package dependencies may  │
 │                                                                  apply.
 Will be parsed     │